ahgood/CopyTabsPath/README.md

-#Tidy Tabs for Sublime Text 2
+#Copy Tabs Path for Sublime Text 2 (Changed from TidyTabs-Sublime)

-Ever get to the end (middle?) of a day of coding only to find your window littered with tabs that are nearly impossible to search through visually?
-Find yourself rage-quitting all your tabs in disgust and starting over?
-No?
-Just me?
-Ok.

-With this plugin, a simple keystroke `ctrl + alt + w` will close all tabs whose file has not been modified in the last 30 minutes.
-It will only close tabs in the background – so files that are open and active in your window won't be closed.
-Likewise, it will not close files with unsaved changes.
+Get all tabs path to clipboard by press hot key `ctrl + alt + c`.

 ##Installation
 Clone or download this repo to your **Packages** folder.